12 FAQs About FTP Hosting

 |$2 to $6 per month||$5 to $20 per month||$75 to $150 per month|

-Website builders and cheap WordPress hosting typically fall in the shared hosting price range, while ecommerce packages and managed services could increase the price of your FTP hosting package to the range of VPS, cloud, and dedicated servers.
+Website builders and cheap WordPress hosting typically fall in the shared hosting price range, while ecommerce packages and managed services could increase the price of your FTP package to the range of VPS, cloud, and dedicated server hosting.

 Many users with secure FTP hosting service needs will likely fit comfortably in a plan for about $10 or less per month.